extrapixel/gif-animation/README.md

 [gifAnimation.zip][3] (compatible with Processing 1.x and 2.x)

 ##  INSTALLATION:
+### Processing 1.x

-Unzip the gifAnimation.zip and copy the gifAnimation-folder into your processing libraries folder.
+Download and unzip the gifAnimation.zip and copy the gifAnimation-folder into your processing libraries folder.
+### Processing 2.x
+Same as Processing 1.x **OR** use the built-in library-browser in the IDE

 ## USAGE:

 Besides this reference, there are basic examples included in the download.
 There's also an [online example][4].
 To use gifAnimation library, you need to import it into your sketch by using the menu or typing

 ```java